aziz1975/tron-dev-tools/README.md

-# SR / SRP Rewards Simulator
+# TRON Dev Tools

 ## Overview

-The **SR / SRP Rewards Simulator** is a Next.js application that allows TRON users to simulate and analyze their potential rewards as a Super Representative (SR) or Super Representative Partner (SRP).
+The **TRON Dev Tools** is a Next.js application that allows TRON users to simulate and analyze their potential rewards as a Super Representative (SR) or Super Representative Partner (SRP).
 The app provides details about:

 - Votes needed to become an SR or SRP.
 - Daily and monthly rewards, including block rewards and vote rewards (before and after brokerage deduction).